 By following these steps and putting in regular and consistent effort, you’ll be able to add thousands of dollars to your income each month!

 NOTE: How much you make each month depends a ton on the traffic you bring to your blog and the size of your list.
-Here are two free resources I created to help you if you need help in either of those areas:

 What is Amazon Associates?